-The Weather Modification Association is committed to several fundamental beliefs and principles regarding ethics and standards in the conduct of weather modification activities.
-Some of the qualifications for membership in the WMA, as enumerated in its Bylaws (Section 2.2), reflect these beliefs and principles:
+The Weather Modification Association is committed to adhering to standards and ethics in the conduct of weather modification activities.
+Qualifications for membership in the WMA, as enumerated in its Bylaws (Section 2.2), reflect the beliefs and principles that underly these standards and ethics:

-- a) Members must have a desire to fulfill the purposes of the Corporation as set forth in its Articles of Incorporation and have a desire to promote the research, development, and understanding of weather modification for beneficial uses; - Members must encourage and promote the highest standards of conduct including certification of members qualified to execute field experiments or operations in weather modification; - Members may be expected to assume an active role in the production and dissemination of policy statements concerning all aspects of weather modification; - d) Members may be asked to contribute to the production of the Journal of Weather Modification.
+Members must desire to fulfill the purposes of the Corporation, as set forth in its Articles of Incorporation, and to promote the research, development, and understanding of weather modification for beneficial uses:

+Members must encourage and promote the highest standards of conduct including certification of members qualified to conduct field experiments or operations in weather modification.

+Members may be expected to assume an active role in the production and dissemination of policy statements concerning all aspects of weather modification; and

+Members may be asked to contribute to the production of the Journal of Weather Modification.

-Underlying the ethics and standards of the WMA is a commitment to the advancement of the science, technology, and practice of weather modification.
+Underlying the standards and ethics of the WMA is a commitment to the advancement of the science, technology, and practice of weather modification.

-Ethical conduct by WMA members is critical to the foundation of the weather modification profession.
+Ethical conduct by WMA members is critical to the maintenance and wellbeing of the weather modification profession.

-The concepts of self-regulation and trustworthiness, which are essential and rest with individual members, include the standards of open communication, respect for the rights of others, honesty, fairness, objectivity, accuracy, and healthy skepticism.
+Concepts of self-regulation and trustworthiness are essential and rest with individual members, and they include the standards of open communication, respect for the rights of others, honesty, fairness, objectivity, accuracy, and healthy skepticism.

-This policy is intended to recognize and encourage, within the boundaries of good conduct, the freedom of a member to pursue and compete for business in an ethical manner, develop, and implement new approaches and methods, and disseminate the results and findings of weather modification activities.
+This policy is intended to recognize and encourage, within the limits of good conduct, the freedom of members to pursue and compete for business in an ethical manner, to develop, and implement new approaches and methods, and to disseminate the results and findings of weathermodification activities.

-A policy, with well-defined procedures for addressing allegations of misconduct, is appropriate for the WMA.
+A policy, with well-defined procedures for addressing allegations of misconduct, is appropriate for the WMA to promote.